peverwhee/CAM-docs/doc/source/cam5_scientific_guide/chapter2.rst

    \psi^{n+1} = {\boldsymbol{P}}\left({\boldsymbol{D}}\left(\psi^{n-1},0\right)\right) \;.

-The total parameterization package in consists of a sequence of components, indicated by
+The total parameterization package in |cam| consists of a sequence of components, indicated by

 .. math::